 They will take part in a two-week course at Harvard and a twelve-week development period.

 Throughout the program, the cohort will expand their expertise and learn from their peers and experts in the space.
 In addition, participants will have opportunities to interact with the diverse and multidisciplinary Berkman Klein community.
 The first cohort will play an important role in shaping the pilot and future iterations of the program.

-The three-week course – Internet & Society: The Technologies and Politics of Control – will be located on-site at the Harvard Law School campus in Cambridge, MA and will include Harvard graduate students.
+The two-week course – Internet & Society: The Technologies and Politics of Control – will be located on-site at the Harvard Law School campus in Cambridge, MA and will include Harvard graduate students.
 It will be taught by Professor Jonathan Zittrain, co-founder of the Berkman Klein Center, and Joi Ito, Director of the MIT Media Lab, and will feature guest lecturers and thinkers from across different sectors.

 The course itself will span foundational technical, social science, economic, and legal material that grapples with the problems in the digital security space.
 How can technical or legal means be balanced across various social and economic interests?
 How do we do so without undermining cultural values or the information systems themselves?

 The twelve-week development period challenges participants to build tools and technologies inspired by the course.
 This is an opportunity to collaborate with other skilled developers across industries and backgrounds, to step back from day-to-day goals, and to explore novel solutions to deep problems.

 Berkman Klein Assembly staff will provide light project management, including a guided design process and weekly group check-ins.
 However, participants will ultimately take the lead in setting and fulfilling their own goals in response to the Assembly challenge.

 |Course: Internet & Society: Technologies and Politics of Control||January 3 - 13, 2017